Sugiuma/Air-Quality/Predictive_analysis.md

 - **Sales generally peak October–November** but seasonal highs may occur whenever air quality deteriorates rapidly and media coverage increases public concern.
 - **Tracking AQI and local sales data together** (e.g., sales by region vs. AQI) provides a strong foundation for analyzing market fit and forecasting demand.

-For deep quantitative analysis, "6Wresearch Air Purifier Shipment Tracker" and region-level sales figures (from CEAMA and ESC) are the closest sources to comprehensive datasets mapping these trends[1][4].
-You can supplement these with public AQI data and e-commerce price history or rankings.

 [1] https://www.verifiedmarketresearch.com/product/india-air-purifier-market/

 [2] https://www.linkedin.com/pulse/india-air-purifier-market-growth-trends-forecast-2025-2033-sharma-xztkc